John Muellbauer: Major scholarly contributions

 Muellbauer’s early research used duality theory to model welfare and demand, introducing “generalised linearity’’ and “price-independent generalised linearity’’ preference classes that enabled aggregation across heterogeneous households with fewer restrictions.
 He applied duality to cost-of-living indices, and household equivalence scales.
 With Angus Deaton, he developed the Almost ideal demand system (AIDS) model, a cornerstone of empirical demand analysis and one of the most cited American Economic Review papers.
 Their book Economics and Consumer Behaviour integrated duality theory with applied demand systems and remains influential.

 From the late 1970s he shifted to macroeconomics, challenging New Classical models and representative-agent Euler-equation approaches as in Robert Hall's Random walk model of consumption, to the life-cycle/permanent-income hypothesis.
 With Anthony Murphy, he showed how housing markets and financial liberalisation increased borrowing against home equity, making consumption highly sensitive to house-price cycles, anticipating research on collateral channels and the Great Recession.
 His work highlighted institutional heterogeneity in transmitting credit and monetary policy shocks.

 Research with Anthony Murphy and Gavin Cameron developed regional house-price and migration models with links between labour markets and housing dynamics illuminating regional evolutions.
 To measure shifts in credit conditions, Muellbauer introduced latent-variable methods—later termed the “Latent Interactive Variable Equation System’’ (LIVES)—to derive credit-conditions indices from joint systems of consumption, debt, and mortgage data.
 Extended with Janine Aron, Valerie Chauvin, John Duca and others to the US, Canada, Germany, France, and South Africa, this improved consumption models by incorporating credit supply shifts.

 A prominent critic of Dynamic stochastic general equilibrium models without financial frictions, he argued for credit-augmented consumption functions and household balance-sheet channels in central-bank policy models.
 With Duca and Murphy he synthesised international evidence on mortgage finance, credit standards, and macroeconomic amplification.
 He and Aron provided UK evidence on mortgage-default and foreclosure channels, and later analysed macroprudential policy from a housing perspective.

+With Aron, he has also authored over 25 papers on South African monetary and macroprudential policy since the late 1990s, often in collaboration with the South African Reserve Bank.
+For the UK, he improved the measurement of capacity utilization, showing demand-driven fluctuations explain much of short-term output per head, not exogenous productivity shocks, confirming Dale W. Jorgenson and Zvi Griliches's insight.

+Forecasting has been another strand, including gross domestic product, inflation, and mortgage defaults.
+With Aron he built equilibrium-correction models of the price level, improving US inflation forecasts and analysing exchange-rate pass-through in emerging economies.
+Reduced-form income forecasting models replicating household responses to structural breaks such as the Global Financial Crisis supported the generalised consumption function as an alternative to conventional policy models.